 Fun for families at Compton Castle

-This small fortified manor house is packed with fun things for families to do, from searching for squirrels, trying on medieval costumes and joining us for Tudor Days.
-A visit is sure to keep your little-ones entertained.
+This small fortified manor house is packed with fun things for families to do and keep your little-ones entertained.
+From dressing up in medieval costume, to spotter trail in the garden and even vintage games.
 Please remember to supervise them at all times.

 Whatever the time of year, a picnic in the orchard is a must-do on your visit.
 In the spring lunch under the blossom of the apple trees, in the summer soak up the sunshine and race around the trails mown into the long grass, and in the autumn look for apples ripening on the trees.